atm08e/keystone-docker/README.md

 keystone-docker
 =======
-## Summary
+# Summary
 Scaleable docker infrastructure for keystone.js.
-Uses ubuntu 14.04.3 base image with nginx/mongodb/nodejs installed respectively.
+Uses ubuntu 14.04.3 base image with nginx/mongodb/nodejs installed ontop of respectively.

+## App Container
+* NodeJS version 4.2.3 is installed to /opt/nodejs.
+* keystone-demo is cloned to /opt/app/keystone
+* npm install and node keystone

+## Nginx Container
+* nginx is installed from 14.04.3 repo
+* default nginx conf is copied for reverse proxy and static file hosting

  Images are quite large at this moment and "npm install" will barf a little on optional dependencies, but the keystone application doesn't seem effected.

 ## How To
 Prerequisites: